try-supernova/developer-learn/docs/guide/fs/drivers/index.md

 ```
 It is important to mention that *all* of these methods should be implemented for components like Explorer to work.
 Errors should only be thrown if:
-- The driver is not initialized correctly
+- The driver is not initialized correctly by the system.
-    - This is most likely impossible, since the system initializes the driver before any operations can be performed.
-- The path does not exist
+- A path does not exist.
+- Invalid content type is passed to write.
+- The user is unauthenticated.

 If a driver does not support an operation, it should simply return void
 (or 0 if the unsupported method is getFreeSpace, etc).